-3. Total Water Consumption (In Thousands) During t the Fiscal Year:
+3. Total water Consumption (in Thousands) During tne riscal fear:

-Gallons pumped into system: 71,434 Water Accountability Ratio:
+Gallons pumped into system: 72,942

+Gallons used for Fire/Flush 486 Water Accountability Ratio:

-Gallons billed to customers: 66,889 93.6%
+Gallons billed to customers: 67,567 93.3%

-4. Standby Fees : Does the District assess standby fees?
-For the most recent full fiscal year: Yes NoX
+4. Standby Fees : Does the District assess standby fees For the most recent full fiscal year: ?
+Yes No X

-Debt Service: Total lover ¢.

 Debt Service: Total levy \$

 Total collected \$

 Percentage collected %

 Operation & Maintenance Total levy \$

-Total collected \$
+• Total collected \$

 Percentage collected %

-Have standby fees been levied in accordance with W constituting a lien on property?
+Have standby fees been levied in accordance with W Vater Code Section 49.231, thereby

+constituting a lien on property?
 Yes No X

+To de ADIANA

 5. Location of District:

 County in which District is located.
-Mon tgomery
+Montgomery

 Is the District located entirely within one county?
 Yes X No

 Is the District located within a city?
-Yes \overline{X}
+Yes No X

 City in which District is located. n/a

-Is the District located within a city's extra territorial j urisdiction (ETJ)?
+Is the District located within a city's extra territorial jurisdiction (ETJ)?

-, Entirely Partly X Not at all
+Entirely Partly X Not at all

 ETJ's in which District is located.
 City of Oak Ridge North / Conroe

-Is the general membership of the Board appointed by y an office outside the D District?
+Is the general membership of the Board appointed b y an office outside the District?

 If yes, by whom?
 Yes No X